-The technology can be useful for places generating biodegradable solid waste - kitchens, vegetable markets, slaughter houses and animal stables.
-The waste is shredded and converted into a slurry.
-The temperature of the aerobically digested slurry is increased by adding hot water from a solar water heater.
+Bioenergen technology for biodegradable solid waste management from a solar water heater.
 The partially digested slurry then flows into an anaerobic digester and the internal baffle system ensures separation into solid, liquid and biogas.
 The solids settle down at the bottom of the digester and are almost completely digested.
 The liquid which overflows into the recycle chamber is partially recycled.
 The biogas is collected into a gasholder, and then used for cooking or boiler feed for electricity generation.